What is the ACTH (cosyntropin) stimulation test?

 Preparation for this test can vary.
 Make sure to get clear instructions from your healthcare provider.
 You will likely need to fast for eight hours before the test.
 Your provider might advise you to stop taking certain medications for 24 hours prior to testing.
 Some common medications that can affect cortisol levels include (but are not limited to):

 - birth control pills

-For this reason, it’s important to make sure your doctor knows about all the medications you’re taking, even over-the-counter drugs.
+It’s important to make sure your doctor knows about all the medications you’re taking, including over-the-counter drugs.

 A healthcare provider will take a blood sample when you arrive for your procedure.
 This blood sample will measure your blood cortisol levels.
 Your doctor can use this sample as a baseline against which to compare the results of the second blood test.

-After this hour is up, your healthcare provider will take a second blood sample.
+Your healthcare provider will take a second blood sample after this first hour is up.
 This sample will reflect your cortisol levels after your body has had time to react to the injection.

 Both of your blood samples will be tested for their cortisol levels.
 You will typically get the results of your ACTH stimulation test in one to two weeks.

 Your blood’s cortisol levels should rise with the ACTH stimulation if your adrenal glands are functioning as they should.
 Test results may vary slightly, so talk to your doctor if you are concerned.

 Blood cortisol levels below the acceptable range following stimulation are considered low.
 These abnormal results on the ACTH stimulation test may mean that you have an adrenal condition such as acute adrenal crisis, Addison’s disease, or hypopituitarism.